What is Dog Urinary Incontinence?

 Another less common cause of incontinence in female dogs is called vulvovaginal stenosis.
 It is a condition in which the vagina at the level where the urethra ends is narrowed.
 Occasionally when the pet urinates, some urine will get trapped in the vagina in front of this narrowed area.
 Then when they rise after lying down the urine pours out.

 Dogs with spinal cord disease or damage are also susceptible to urinary incontinence.
-Chiropractic care and/or acupuncture may be very helpful in these cases.
-Both chiropractic care and acupuncture can contribute to the resolution of other causes of incontinence as well.
+Chiropractic care and/or acupuncture may be helpful in these cases.
+Both chiropractic care and acupuncture can promote optimal bladder health.

 Natural Treatment & Home Remedies

 It is quite useful to try a variety of treatments or combination of treatments when dealing with urinary incontinence.
-Even if conventional pharmaceutical treatment becomes necessary, drug dosages may be reduced by combining conventional treatment with natural or alternative treatments.
-Once you have ruled out physical issues and have an idea of what may be contributing to your companion's incontinence, natural treatments can help solve the problem:
+Even if conventional pharmaceutical treatment becomes necessary, drug dosages may be reduced by combining conventional treatment with natural or alternative supplments.

 A grain-free diet is a good place to begin.
-Raw would be ideal, dehydrated or freeze dried is second choice, and a combination of grain-free kibble and canned would be third choice for dogs, canned only for cats.
-(See What You Need to Know About Your Pet's Food and All About Raw Food).
-Homeopathic remedies can be combined with herbal and nutraceutical supplements if need be.
+Raw food is ideal, dehydrated or freeze dried is second choice, and a combination of natural kibble and natural wet food would be third choice for dogs, and only wet food for cats.